RunestoneInteractive/RunestoneServer/source/SortSearch/sorting.rst

 typically executes faster in benchmark studies.
 In fact, for our list, the bubble sort makes 20 exchanges, while the selection sort makes only 8.

+.. admonition:: Self Check

+   .. mchoicemf:: question_sort_2
+      :correct: d
+      :answer_a: [7, 11, 12, 1, 6, 14, 8, 18, 19, 20]
+      :answer_b: [7, 11, 12, 14, 19, 1, 6, 18, 8, 20]
+      :answer_c: [11, 7, 12, 13, 1, 6, 8, 18, 19, 20]
+      :answer_d: [11, 7, 12, 14, 8, 1, 6, 18, 19, 20]
+      :feedback_a: Selection sort is similar to bubble sort (which you appear to have done) but uses fewer swaps
+      :feedback_b: This looks like an insertion sort.
+      :feedback_c: This one looks similar to the correct answer but instead of swapping the numbers have been shifted to the left to make room for the correct numbers.
+      :feedback_d: Selection sort improves upon bubble sort by making fewer swaps.

+      Suppose you have the following list of numbers to sort: <br>
+      [11, 7, 12, 14, 19, 1, 6, 18, 8, 20] which list represents the partially sorted list after three complete passes of selection sort?

 The Insertion Sort
 ~~~~~~~~~~~~~~~~~~